levanduy99/Java-Coding/README.md

 Given an array `nums` containing `n` distinct numbers in the range `[0, n]`, return the only number in the range that is missing from the array.

+### 3. Generate Parentheses

+Given `n` pairs of parentheses, write a function to *generate all combinations of well-formed parentheses*.

 ## Dynamic Programming

 ### 1. Climbing Stairs